 If you’re looking for a math art activity I highly recommend teaching your kids about Tessellations!
 Tessellations are repetitive patterns of shapes that fit perfectly together across a 2-dimensional plane of space (think of how floor tiles fit together, or the graphic artist M.C.
 Escher).
 Creating tessellations is the perfect project for someone like my 8 year old, who loves fun math activities, yet needs a little extra encouragement when it comes to art: it’s creative but still systematic.
-You can use regular shapes like diamonds or other polygons, but it’s much more fun to make patterns with an irregular shapes.
+You can use regular shapes like diamonds or other polygons, but it’s much more fun to make patterns with an irregular shape.

 How to make tessellations: